ilkyakn/cv-builder/README.md

 # 📄 CV Builder – Live Preview Resume Generator

-A modern, browser-based **CV / Resume Builder** that allows users to fill out a form and see a **real-time CV preview** side by side.
+A modern, browser-based **CV / Resume Builder** that allows users to create a professional resume with a **real-time preview**.

-The project is designed to be:
-- Simple
-- Fast
-- No-backend
-- Fully client-side

-Users can generate and download their CV as a **PDF** with a clean and professional layout.
+Users fill in a form on one side of the screen and instantly see their CV updated on the other side.
+The project is fully client-side and does not require any backend or installation.

 ---

 ## ✨ Features

-- 📝 Live form input → instant CV preview
+- 📝 Live form input with instant CV preview
-- 🖼️ Profile photo upload with default fallback
+- 🖼️ Profile photo upload with default avatar support
-- 📊 CV completion indicator
+- 📊 CV completion progress indicator
 - 👁️ Section visibility toggles (About, Education, References, Photo)
-- 🌍 Multi-language structure (ready for expansion)
+- 🌍 Multi-language ready structure
-- 📄 PDF export
+- 📄 Download CV as PDF
-- 💻 Fully responsive layout
+- 💻 Responsive and modern layout
-- 🚀 Runs locally (no server required)
+- 🚀 Works locally (no server required)

 ---